Last Updated on 3rd October 2020 by Sarah and Justin

 Our latest accessible travel guest post has a touch of magic.
 Our guest author Gemma is sharing her wheelchair travel tips for visiting one of her favorite places in the world: Disneyland Paris.
 To be honest, we know next to nothing about visiting Disney parks (in Paris or elsewhere), so we’re thrilled to get advice from an expert.
-And Gemma’s Disneyland Paris tips aren’t just great for wheelchair users – we think they’re sure to help anyone planning a Disney holiday.
+This post is chock full of Disneyland Paris accessibility information, plus tips to help you plan your trip.

 This summer I made what I think was my sixth trip to Disneyland Paris.
 You could call me a little bit of a fan; Disney is my guilty pleasure.
 I could say it was to take my nieces, and I did, they had a magical time.
 But I’ve also been to Disneyland Paris multiple times as an adult, so the nieces would just be an excuse really.